javierclavijo/TandemCloneBackend/devlog.md

 action URLs to use regex instead of the usual Django URL.
 Also, it wasn't really too well documented.
 Apparently, it's easier to do it with nested routers using the drf-nested-routers library.
 But I didn't want to include a library for what is potentially a one-off use, and on top of that having to learn the library itself.

+So I'm in the process of creating a Postman collection for the project, as the standard API viewer is a bit too basic for the project's needs.
+In fact, I may instead install a Swagger documentation model, and use that to try out the endpoints.